Measure-Theoretic Time-Delay Embedding: Numerical Experiments

 \subsection{Synthetic Examples}

 The equations for the dynamical systems studied in Section \ref{subsec:noisydata} are given by

 Their parameters are respectively

 which are standard values known to produce chaotic trajectories.
-In Section \ref{subsec:noisydata} of the main text, we compared the pointwise (\eqref{eq:pointwise}) and measure-based (\eqref{eq:distribution}) reconstruction schemes for sparse and noisy data coming from these systems.
+In Section \ref{subsec:noisydata} of the main text, we compared the pointwise (see~\eqref{eq:pointwise}) and measure-based (see~\eqref{eq:distribution}) reconstruction schemes for sparse and noisy data coming from these systems.

 Here, we show another numerical example, but this time, a large amount of clean, noise-free data is used instead.
-Figure~\ref{fig:prob_embedding} shows the results in which we perform the full state reconstruction of the same three systems.
-For this test, we partition the delay state into $100$ cells, which results in $100$ different probability measures for the measure-based loss (\eqref{eq:distribution}).
+Fig.~\ref{fig:prob_embedding} shows the results in which we perform the full state reconstruction of the same three systems.
+For this test, we partition the delay state into $100$ cells, which results in $100$ different probability measures for the measure-based loss (see~\eqref{eq:distribution}).
 It is worth noting that each measure is an empirical distribution based on thousands of samples.
 To reduce the computational cost, we used mini-batching to reduce the number of samples in each of the $100$ empirical distributions from $5000$ to $50$.
 We remark that mini-batch training is not performed in the tests shown in the main text since all examples there are on sparse datasets where the problem instead becomes a lack of data.

 After subdividing the training data, we then parameterize $\mathcal{R}_{\theta}$ as a two-layer feed-forward neural network with $100$ nodes in each layer and a hyperbolic tangent activation function.
 We enforce the distributional loss~\eqref{eq:distribution} during training.
 We use a learning rate of $10^{-3}$.
-Despite using only $K = 100$ measures for learning $\mathcal{R}_{\theta}$, after $100$ epochs of training, we find that the network forecasts the full state of each dynamical system with high-precision.
-See Figure~\ref{fig:2a} for the Lorenz-63 system, Figure~\ref{fig:2b} for the R\"ossler system and Figure~\ref{fig:2c} for the Lotka--Volterra system.
+Despite using only $K = 100$ measures for learning $\mathcal{R}_{\theta}$, after $100$ epochs of training, we find that the network {reconstructs} the full state of each dynamical system with high-precision.
+See Fig.~\ref{fig:2a} for the Lorenz-63 system, Fig.~\ref{fig:2b} for the R\"ossler system and Fig.~\ref{fig:2c} for the Lotka--Volterra system.